alphagov/govwifi-terraform/README.md

 Follow the steps below to create a brand new GovWifi environment:

 #### Duplicate & Rename All The Files Used For Our Staging Environment
-Edit, then run following command from the root of the govwifi-terraform directory to copy all the files you need for a new environment (replace `<NEW-ENV-NAME>` with the name of your new environment e.g. `foo`):
+Edit, then run the following command from the root of the govwifi-terraform directory to copy all the files you need for a new environment (replace `<NEW-ENV-NAME>` with the name of your new environment e.g. `foo`):

 ```